adityaramesh15/PacketClassification/packet-analysis/README.md

 python3 -m pytest packet-analysis/tests
 ```

-Make sure to replace `test_name.py` with the filename of the specific test case you want to run.
+Make sure to replace `test_name.py` with the filename of the specific test case you want to run and check to see that the absolute filepath reflects your directory stucture.

 ## Environment Variables